ros2/ros2_documentation/source/ROS-Framework/interfaces/Working-with-interfaces/Buffer-Backends/Writing-a-Buffer-Backend.rst

 Where to go next
 ----------------

-* :doc:`../../Concepts/Intermediate/About-Buffer-Backends` -- conceptual
+* :doc:`About-Buffer-Backends` -- conceptual
   overview of the feature.
-* :doc:`../../How-To-Guides/Using-Buffer-Backends` -- the user-facing side
+* :doc:`Using-Buffer-Backends` -- the user-facing side
   of the same feature; useful for understanding what your plugin is expected to look like from a subscription's point of view.
-* :doc:`../Demos/GPU-Buffer-Transport` -- end-to-end demo of a
+* :doc:`GPU-Buffer-Transport` -- end-to-end demo of a
   GPU-backed tensor pub/sub pipeline using the CUDA backend and ``torch_conversions``.